-5. Send outstanding invoices
+10. Send outstanding invoices.

 Delays in invoicing will ensure delays in getting paid, affecting your overall cash flow.
 Make sure you’ve invoiced any outstanding billables before you leave the office, and that you’ve got a plan to follow up and collect payment.

 If you’re a Clio user, make sure you’ve set up Clio Payments so that clients can pay their bills by credit card, using a link that’s right in the email that notifies them of their invoice.
-This method is proven to get lawyers paid 11 days faster.